Submitty/submitty.github.io/_docs/index/features.md

   * [drag & drop](/student/submission), zip file, or version control (GIT)
   * [resubmission](/student/managing_versions): optional penalty for excessive submissions
   * due date & time <button onclick='return toggle_display("mydiv9");' href="#">&darr;</button>
     <div markdown="0" id="mydiv9" style="display: none; background-color:#e6f1f7; color:#666666;">In large courses, it is important to have a consistent and firm assignment submission policy.
 But it is also important to adapt this policy for verified student personal emergencies.
-Submitty provides an organized and transparent system for tracking deadlines and exceptions.</div>
+And to have an organized system and transparent for tracking deadlines and exceptions.</div>
     * [customizable late day policy](/student/late_days)
     * [excused absense extensions](/student/late_days#excused-absense-extensions)
   * [bulk upload of scanned-to-pdf paper exams](/instructor/bulk_pdf_upload)